 The only limitation on EAP withdrawals is that during the first 13 weeks (first semester) only up to $5000 can be withdrawn for a full-time student.
 Thereafter there is no limit whatsoever; the whole plan could be withdrawn at once.
 Should a student take a break in the middle of their program for more than 12 months, then this 13 week period will reset and apply again on the next withdrawal.

 When withdrawals are made, John and Jane get to decide how to allocate those withdrawals between EAP and PSE.
 Parents tend to prefer withdrawing capital first, perhaps to avoid or defer any taxation, but I generally advise the complete opposite: to withdraw EAP early on.
 John and Jane should want to avoid a scenario where there is accumulated income left in the plan after Jimmy graduates or in the event that Jimmy drops out of school after a year or two.
 Also, should Jimmy get a co-op job in his later years, he could potentially be taxed at a higher marginal tax rate on EAP withdrawals.

-The ideal scenario has John and Jane making 100% EAP withdrawals in Jimmy's first few years of school (get that growth and grant money out of the plan), taxed at Jimmy's low marginal tax rate, and then in the later years removing their capital and gifting it to Jimmy.
+The ideal scenario has John and Jane making 100% EAP withdrawals in Jimmy's first few years of school (get that growth and grant money out of the plan, either keeping below the annual threshold mentioned above, or providing receipts if over), taxed at Jimmy's low marginal tax rate, and then in the later years removing their capital and gifting it to Jimmy.
 Since capital will remain invested during his schooling (in a fairly conservative portfolio, of course) the plan will continue to generate a bit of accumulated income, so there will always be a bit of EAP withdrawn up until the end of Jimmy's schooling.

 The Other Scenario